obartra/ssim/generate/README.md

 The `compareLIVESSIM.m` script generates multiple csv files containing the reference image, the compared image, generated MSSIM results and reported MSSIM results.

 Reported results and generated ones do not match exactly although they are fairly similar, diverging, on average, by 0.0024 (`mean(abs(computed_ssim - LIVE_ssim_all))`).
-These are differences between the published results and the results of running the published Matlab scripts and likely due to the different aggregation methods of MOS between "Release 1" and "Release 2".
+These are differences between the published results and the results of running the published Matlab scripts.
+They are likely due to the different aggregation methods of MOS between "Release 1" and "Release 2".

 The generated csv files can then be processed by `LIVEresults.js` to generate the JSON file at `spec/samples/LIVE.json`.
 The main reason for commiting the file (vs. generating it on the fly) is that it takes a couple minutes to create and it would require additional dependencies (Octave or Matlab) to run the integration tests.